spring-projects/spring-restdocs/README.md

 ## Quickstart

-The project requires Java 7 or later.
+The project requires Spring Framework 4.1 and Java 7 or later.
 Snapshots are published to `https://repo.spring.io/snapshot`.
 Alternatively, it can be built locally using Gradle:

 ```